UniversalViewer/uv.pub/README.md

 Build with [Electron](http://electron.atom.io) and [biiif](http://github.com/edsilv/biiif)

+# Contributing

+1. Fork [this repository](https://github.com/UniversalViewer/uv.pub) and create your branch from `master`.
+2. Make your change.
+3. Send a pull request.
+4. Sign the [CLA](https://cla-assistant.io/UniversalViewer/uv.pub), if you haven't already.

 # Quick start

 The sole development dependency of this project is [Node.js](https://nodejs.org), so make sure you have it installed.